Andres De Los Reyes, Ph.D.

 I received the 2013 Distinguished Scientific Award for an Early Career Contribution to Psychology (Applied Research) from the American Psychological Association, as well as the 2013 Early Career Research Contributions Award from the Society for Research in Child Development.
 In 2013, I was identified as a Rising Star by the Association for Psychological Science for my work on multi-informant clinical assessments and interpreting their outcomes.
 In 2011, I received the President’s New Researcher Award from the Association for Behavioral and Cognitive Therapies.
 I have also received Early Career Awards from both Division 5 (Quantitative and Qualitative Methods; 2015) and Division 29 (Psychotherapy; 2011) of the American Psychological Association.
 I have published over 50 peer-reviewed articles in such journal outlets as Psychological Review (2006), Psychological Bulletin (2005, 2015), Annual Review of Clinical Psychology (2013), Journal of Abnormal Psychology (2013), Development and Psychopathology (2013), Psychological Assessment (2004, 2008, 2013, 2014), Current Directions in Psychological Science (2008), and Clinical Psychology Review (2011).
 I have also received NIH support via NRSA (MH67540; DA033913) and Diversity Supplement (DA018647-05S1) grants.

-I have served or currently serve as Associate Editor for four journals, including the Journal of Clinical Child and Adolescent Psychology and Journal of Psychopathology and Behavioral Assessment.
+I am the Editor-Elect of the Journal of Clinical Child and Adolescent Psychology (to begin January 2016).
+I have served as Associate Editor for four journals, including the Journal of Clinical Child and Adolescent Psychology and Journal of Psychopathology and Behavioral Assessment.
 I have also served or currently serve on the Editorial Boards of ten journals including the Journal of Consulting and Clinical Psychology, Psychological Assessment, Behavior Therapy, and Journal of Abnormal Child Psychology.
 In January 2011, I served as Guest Editor for a Special Section in the Journal of Clinical Child and Adolescent Psychology on the topic of multi-informant clinical child and adolescent assessments.
 In collaboration with Dr. Amelia Aldao (The Ohio State University), I served as Co-Guest Editor for a Special Issue in the Journal of Clinical Child and Adolescent Psychology (March 2015) on implementing low-cost physiological measures in clinical child and adolescent assessments (i.e., assessments conducted in applied research and clinic settings).
 With a target publication date of 2015, Dr. Aldao and I currently serve as Co-Guest Editors for a Special Section in preparation for the Journal of Psychopathology and Behavioral Assessment on implementing physiological measures in clinical assessments of adult mental health.

 Child and adolescent mental health patients lead complex lives.
 Indeed, mental health concerns arise out of an intricate interplay among biological, psychological, and socio-cultural factors that pose risk for, or offer protection against, the display of maladaptive reactions to environmental or social contexts.
 However, not all contexts elicit displays of mental health concerns to the same degree.
 Consequently, patients may display mental health concerns within some contexts, such as home or school, but not others, such as within peer interactions.
 In other words, patients vary as to the contexts in which they display mental health concerns.
 In fact, patients commonly vary in the contexts in which they display such concerns as social anxiety, attention and hyperactivity, conduct problems, and substance use.
 Further, clinicians might "miss" identifying mental health concerns if their assessments do not account for the possibility of patients displaying mental health concerns in some contexts and not others.
 Thus, clinicians often collect reports from multiple informants, such as self-reports from patients and also reports about patients from significant others in patients' lives, such as parents and teachers.